2018 Andalusian regional election: Reactions

-After results were known, regional and national PP leaders Juanma Moreno and Pablo Casado hinted to an alliance of right-wing forces—including Vox—in order to expel the PSOE from the Regional Government.
-Concurrently, Cs leaders showed reticence to allying themselves with Vox, instead claiming their right to attempt to form a government of their own with PP and PSOE support "without ruling out any other options".
-Still incumbent President Susana Díaz urged for an alliance of democratic forces to form around her party in order to "build a firewall against the extreme right", but her chances of retaining power were regarded as slim.
-The PSOE leadership—headed by Prime Minister Pedro Sánchez, Díaz's long-time party rival—was not expected to support Díaz's continuity at the helm of the party in Andalusia if she was not able to maintain the regional government, while concurrently ruling out giving support to any hypothetical Cs-led cabinet.
-Díaz ruled out a resignation as she "had won [the election]", reasserting her will to continue leading the PSOE–A and attempt forming a government with the support of any of the other parties but Vox.
+After results were known, regional and national PP leaders Juanma Moreno and Pablo Casado hinted to an alliance of right-wing forces—including Vox—in order to expel the PSOE from the regional government.
+Concurrently, Cs leaders showed reluctance in allying themselves with Vox, claiming their right to attempt to form a government of their own with PP and PSOE support "without ruling out any other options".
+The still incumbent Susana Díaz urged for an "alliance of democratic forces" to form around her party in order to "build a firewall against the extreme right", but her chances of retaining power were regarded as slim.
+The PSOE leadership under Pedro Sánchez—Díaz's long-time party rival—was not expected to support her continuity at the helm of the regional party if she was not able to retain power, while concurrently ruling out giving support to any hypothetical Cs-led cabinet.
+Díaz ruled out a resignation as she "had won [the election]", reasserting her will to continue leading the PSOE and attempt forming a government with the support of any of the other parties but Vox.

-Pedro Sánchez's first public reaction to the results was to assert that his government "will continue to promote a regenerative and pro-EU project for Spain.
+Sánchez's first public reaction to the results was to assert that his government "will continue to promote a regenerative and pro-EU project for Spain.
 The results in Andalusia reinforce our commitment to defend the Constitution and democracy against fear".
 On 3 December, the day after the election, thousands gathered throughout the streets of several Andalusian capitals to protest "against fascist policies", after Vox's entry into parliament and its prospective influence in a new Andalusian government.

-Within a few days from the election, both PP and Cs candidates, Juanma Moreno and Juan Marín clashed on the issue of who should lead the Regional Government.
-The PP warned Marín that failing to support Moreno would mean a new regional election, anticipating that it would lead to a massive mobilization of PSOE–A voters who had abstained.
-The Cs leadership showed a willingness to enter negotiations with PP if it was to elect Marín as president, but the party was weary of having to rely on the support of far-right Vox and instead kept their offer for an—unlikely—support or abstention from the PSOE.
+Within a few days from the election, both PP and Cs candidates, Juanma Moreno and Juan Marín clashed on the issue of who should lead the new government.
+The PP warned Marín that failing to support Moreno would mean a new regional election, anticipating that it could lead to a massive mobilization of PSOE voters who had abstained.
+The Cs leadership showed a willingness to enter negotiations with the PP if it was to elect Marín as president, but the party was weary of having to rely on the support of far-right Vox and instead kept their offer for an—unlikely—support or abstention from the PSOE.
 The possibility that Vox could have an influence in any future government divided Podemos: the national leadership did not rule out easening a Cs government with PSOE support, whereas regional leader Teresa Rodríguez voiced her explicit opposition to such scenario.